The Untold Truth Of Will Ferrell

 His father influenced him in a surprising way

-You might not know it, but Ferrell comes from a show-biz family.
+You might not know it, but Will Ferrell comes from a show-biz family.
 His father, Roy "Lee" Ferrell Jr., was a traveling musician and keyboard player for The Righteous Brothers.
-According to Ferrell, (via Channel 24), seeing his father's lifestyle was exactly why he spent "a lot of time at 18 looking for a way to avoid going into the entertainment industry."
+According to Ferrell, (via News 24), seeing his father's lifestyle was exactly why he spent "a lot of time at 18 looking for a way to avoid going into the entertainment industry."

 Advertisement

-His failures and his fear of 'what if'
+His failures and his fear of what-if

 Advertisement